TarsCloud/TarsDocs_en/kai-fa/tars-call-chain.md

 Description of the operation steps:

-1. On the tars management platform, select the service which need to open the call chain and click "Edit".
+1. On the tars management platform, select the service which need to open the call chain and click "update".

    ![1](https://github.com/TarsCloud/TarsJava/blob/master/docs/images/trace_1.png)